dhungjookim/cs52/README.md

-# Over the Course of 10 weeks during my senior spring term, I learned full stack web development
+# During my senior spring term, I learned full stack web development
-I learned how to build my own web applications with front-end UIs and server-side APIs.
+## I learned how to build my own web applications with front-end UIs and server-side APIs.

 Here is the full stack that I learned:
 Front-end: